 Ripudaman joined Nature Communications in February 2017 after working at Genome Biology for three years and at Genome Medicine for five months.
 Ripudaman manages the team of microbiology and immunology editors, and oversees all of the content that Nature Communications publishes in these fields.
 Ripudaman holds a PhD from University College London in human genetic diversity in sub-Saharan Africa.
 Prior to this she completed an MSc in Medical Parasitology and a Diploma in Infectious Diseases at the London School of Hygiene and Tropical Medicine.
 Ripudaman is based in the London office.

-Associate Editor: Ching-yu Huang
+Associate Editor: Madlen Luckner

 Associate Editor: Javier Martinez-Vesga

 Javier joined Nature Communications in January 2018.
 He received his PhD in Virology from the University of Saarland in Germany where he studied HIV-1 drug-resistant variants.
 After that he moved to the Helmholtz Centre for Infection Research in Braunschweig where he did research on host-acting broad-spectrum antiviral drugs.
 He then joined the University Pompeu Fabra in Barcelona as Assistant Professor where he taught microbiology and focused his research on HIV latency and flaviviruses such as HCV, Dengue and West Nile Virus.
 Javier is based in the Berlin office and primarily handles papers in the fields of virology, antimicrobial agents, bacteriology and more recently microbiomes.